Aimee Ng: Career

-She is a contributor to The Brooklyn Rail, writing mainly about old master paintings.
+She is a contributor to the journal The Brooklyn Rail, writing mainly about old-master paintings.

-Cocktails with a Curator and Travels with a Curator
+Cocktails with a Curator

 From April 2020 to July 2021, Ng co-hosted the online program "Cocktails with a Curator" with chief curator Xavier F. Salomon, which examined artwork at the Frick.
 In this program, they provided virtual museum tours and lectures, while drinking cocktails.
 The Wall Street Journal characterized the program as "immensely popular" and "reaching an enormous audience".

-The program had 66 episodes, which are available on YouTube.
-Jason Farago of The New York Times wrote that their show "became appointment viewing at Friday martini hour".
-In 2021, Cocktails with a Curator was named an Honoree in the 25th Annual Webby Awards from the International Academy of Digital Arts and Sciences for Best Virtual & Remote Experiences: Arts & Culture and jointly awarded a Global Fine Arts Award for Best Digital Exhibition or Online Education Program.
+The program ran for 66 episodes, which are available on YouTube.
+In 2021, Jason Farago of The New York Times wrote that their show "became appointment viewing at Friday martini hour".
+That same year, Cocktails with a Curator was named an Honoree in the 25th Annual Webby Awards from the International Academy of Digital Arts and Sciences for Best Virtual & Remote Experiences: Arts & Culture and jointly awarded a Global Fine Arts Award for Best Digital Exhibition or Online Education Program.